Common to the four:

 - Freudian Excuse: She attributes her mean and spoiled attitude to Parental Neglect, as she even states her dad loves his chimp more than her.

 - It's All About Me: The reason she did not pick James as her boyfriend was because she would never date a guy prettier than her.
-James pretty much was happy with that.
+James was very much happy with that.

-- Jerk with a Heart of Gold: After her outburst when Kendall tells her off, she returns to apologise and make mends by telling them how Griffin could pick them for the album release.
+- Jerk with a Heart of Gold: After her outburst when Kendall tells her off, she returns to apologize and make amends by telling them how Griffin could pick them for the album release.

 - Played by Phil LaMarr

-- Animal Motifs: He tries to make the Hawk his signature style, even thought nobody likes the "Caw!!" schtick.
+- Animal Motifs: He tries to make the Hawk his signature style, even though nobody really likes the "Caw!!" shtick.